 The history of this municipality in Oriental Negros dates back to the time when Spaniards came.
 It is one of the places where people chose to settle after where they initially lived became very crowded.
 It actually got its name from the early inhabitants.

 Tourist Spots and places of Interest in Manjuyod

 Practically, if you are one of those people who love to visit and experience original culture and traditions in the Philippines, then this municipality certainly has to be on your list.
 When it comes to tourism, Manjuyod definitely has a lot offer.
 Tourism is their main source of revenue.
 The white sand bar has become quite a magnet for tourism.
-These remarkable features have certainly made Manjuyod stand out, and one of the most sought after destination by many visitors of Negros Oriental.
-The white sand bar is a narrow, over six kilometer strip of beach (at the lowest tide)..
+These remarkable features have certainly made Manjuyod stand out, and one of the most sought-after destinations by many visitors of Negros Oriental.
+The white sandbar is a narrow beach over six-kilometer at the lowest tide.
 It is breathtaking and it is one of those natural features that will remain in your mind for a very long time if you happen to see them.
 When it comes to delicacies, basically, you will be spoiled for choice.
 The place has been known for its great sea food delicacies fresh from the ocean.

 Schools in Manjuyod

 When it comes to matters of education, this municipality has really taken them very seriously.
 Its main objective has been to provide basic and quality education to the young population.
 For example, Manjuyod National High school has been at the forefront in the provision of quality education.
 It was founded in 1948 by Don Daniel Sycip.
 There are other good schools in this area that offer quality education.